Fish Hooks: Production

 In 2009, Disney Channels Worldwide's President of Entertainment Gary Marsh said of the show, "The Fish Hooks team has created one of the most original, inventive animated series on television – bringing an ingenious twist to the classic archetypes of high school life."
 The series is produced using a mix of 2D digital animation and photo collages.
-The series is created and co-executive produced by children's book illustrator Noah Z. Jones, who initially came to Disney by making a short pilot for Fish Hooks through the Shorty McShorts development program, whereup that original short pilot was further developed for television by Alex Hirsch and Bill Reiss.
+The series is created and co-executive produced by children's book illustrator Noah Z. Jones, who initially came to Disney by making a short pilot for Fish Hooks (then-titled Fish Tale) through the Shorty McShorts' Shorts development program, where that original short pilot was further developed for television by Alex Hirsch and Bill Reiss.
 Main and recurring cast were announced in a Disney Channel press release on August 26, 2010.

 Broadcast

 The series airs worldwide on Disney Channel.
 An 11-minute preview was shown on September 3, 2010, following the Disney Channel Original Movie, Camp Rock 2: The Final Jam.
 The show premiered in the United States on Disney Channel on September 24, 2010, and on Disney XD on February 19, 2011.

 The show previewed in Canada on September 3, 2010, and premiered on September 25, 2010.
 In the United Kingdom and Ireland, it premiered on November 6, 2010.
 It previewed in Australia and New Zealand on October 2, 2010, and premiered on November 23, 2010.
-In Latin America and Brazil, the series premired on December 8, 2010.
+In Latin America and Brazil, the series premiered on December 8, 2010.
 In Southeast Asia, the show premiered on April 1, 2011.
 It previewed on January 15, 2011, and premiered on February 13, 2011, in South Africa.

 The entire series was released on Disney+ on April 3, 2020.

 Reception

-"Fish Hooks" was met with mixed reviews.
+Fish Hooks was met with mixed reviews.
 In The Encyclopedia of American Animated Television Shows, David Perlmutter wrote, "While this program started out well, given the veteran talent involved, it quickly faltered, becoming so obsessed with plotting the minutiae of its own self-created fishbowl universe that it abruptly lost its creative touch."
 He criticized the voice acting as "incredibly shrill; loud; and, above all, hammy," and said that the show "was a shotgun wedding between the typically hyperspace-paced narrative approaches of Cartoon Network [...] and the more measured and balanced style typical of Disney."
 In a more positive review, a reviewer for Common Sense Media said that it was entertaining and that it "(gives) many life lessons having to do with friendship and following dreams."